 APD enables us to bind thermoplastic filament with functional inks.
 For easy support removal, this is Release One.
 For detailed text and images, this is Marking Ink that is jetted anywhere and anytime it’s called for in the file to print directly onto parts.
-In future releases, we’ll expand this capability to encompass the complete CMYK color profile for full, photorealistic color 3D printing on thermoplastic parts.

 How APD works: